AndyXT/AndyXT.github.io/_posts/2021-03-06-Thoughts_on_Personal_Security.md

 There are three criteria you must consider when creating a password.
 So first of all, there is the obvious (although not so obvious that everyone practices it), you want to make your password as complicated as possible (*Length, and a combiniation of numbers, symbols, and mixed cases*), **while still being able to remember it**.
-Secondly, you do not want to reuse your password.
+Secondly, you do not want to reuse your password on other accounts.
 This will give the would-be attacker access to multiple accounts if he gets ahold of it.
 But this leads to the issue of being able to remember the password each time you change it.
 And Thirdly, you want to change your password over time. a password is always only a temporary protection.
 If someone wants to crack your password, they can brute force, or if you use a common password, use a dictionary attack.
 These tactics are simply guessing based on randomness or using a list